obunga99/aim-trainer-love2d/README.md

 just want to inform you about that.

 how to change cursor:
-    make a 102x102 png image and put the cursor in the middle so that it is correct in the code then coy it and make a folder alongside the main.lua file put your custom cursor inside and rename it to cur.png then test and enjoy :)
+    make a 102x102 png image and put the cursor in the middle so that it is correct in the code then copy it and make a folder alongside the main.lua file put your custom cursor inside and rename it to cur.png then compress the whole thing into a zip and rename into a .love then drag and drop to love.exe to test your new crosshair

 todo:
     improve the target spawning so there is some kind of spacing in between the targets
     ui